Burchard-Tang/burchardtang.github.io/docs/about.markdown

 <div class="about-me-section">
 <h2>Engineering Path</h2>
 <p>
-I’m an incoming Environmental Engineering student with a strong interest in sustainable design, problem-solving, and innovative approaches to protecting our natural resources.
+I’m a first-year Environmental Engineering student at the University of Waterloo with a strong interest in sustainable design, nuclear energy, and learning mathematics to satisfy my curiosity (currently reading about abstract algebra).
 My academic and project work reflect a commitment to applying engineering principles to real-world environmental challenges, with the goal of creating practical solutions that support both people and the planet.
 </p>
 </div>